 Panel material with thickness equal to or greater than 1.5mm, manufactured from lignocellulosic fibres with application of heat and/or pressure.
 The bond is derived either from the felting of the fibres and their inherent adhesive properties or from a synthetic binder added to the fibres.

-In the United Kingdom, there is no formal definition of 'forest'; the term is often used for large areas (especially conifers) or for old Royal hunting preserves such as the New Forest or the Forest of Dean.
+In the United Kingdom, there is no formal definition of "forest"; the term is often used for large woodland areas (especially conifers) or for old Royal hunting preserves such as the New Forest or the Forest of Dean.

-Northern Ireland Forest Service (an agency of the Department of Agriculture and Rural Development).
+An agency of the Northern Ireland Department of Agriculture and Rural Development.

 Forest Stewardship Council.

-Weight measurement of timber fresh felled before any natural or artificial drying has occurred.
+The weight measurement of timber freshly felled before any natural or artificial drying has occurred.

-The wood of broadleaved trees, a term sometimes used for the broadleaved trees themselves.
+The wood of broadleaved trees, such as oak, birch and beech; a term sometimes used for the broadleaved trees themselves.